Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 farmer. jeans, checkered shirt and a bandanna around the neck.

 The cutest one I ever saw for a 2 yr old was a clear plastic bag (leg holes, head out of top).
 The bag was filled with small multi-colored blown up balloons.
 The little one can wear tights and a t-shirt or long underwear (depending on weather), any shoes.
-I asked "what are you?"
-The little boy said, "Jelly Beans!"
-His mother was walking with him, but if he would have fallen, he certainly wouldn't have injured himself!

 The cutest costume I've seen was a little boy dressed in white with Got Milk? written across the chest.